pulumi/terraform-provider-aws/website/docs/d/secretsmanager_secret.html.markdown

 # Data Source: aws_secretsmanager_secret

 Retrieve metadata information about a Secrets Manager secret.
-To retrieve a secret value, see the [`aws_secretsmanager_secret_version` data source](/docs/providers/aws/d/secretsmanager_secret_version.html).
+To retrieve a secret value, see the `aws_secretsmanager_secret_version`.

 ## Example Usage